UAW LOCAL 4811 BYLAWS

 Article 16, Referendum

 Section 1.
-A referendum vote of the membership may be held on any action the Joint Council.
-Such a referendum vote shall be scheduled within thirty (30) days from the presentation to the Local Union Recording Secretary of a valid referendum petition.
-The members shall be properly notified of the place, date, and time for any referendum vote at least fifteen (15) days prior to the vote.
+A referendum vote of the membership may be held on any action of the Joint Council.
+Such a referendum vote shall be scheduled within thirty (30) calendar days from the presentation to the Local Union Recording Secretary of a valid referendum petition.
+The members shall be properly notified of the place, date, and time for any referendum vote at least fifteen (15) calendar days prior to the vote.

 Section 3.
 The referendum vote shall be by secret ballot.
-In order to repeal the action on which the referendum is held, at least thirty percent (30%) of in-unit members in good standing must participate in the election, including members from at least fifty percent (50%) of the Campus Units.
-A two-thirds majority of ballots cast shall then suffice to repeal the action on which the referendum is held.
+In order to repeal the action on which the referendum is held, a number of members in good standing at least equal to twenty-five percent (25%) of the in-unit members in good standing must participate in the referendum vote, including members in good standing from at least fifty percent (50%) of the Campuses.
+A two-thirds (⅔) majority of ballots cast shall then suffice to repeal the action on which the referendum is held.

 Article 17, Recall